Byron1z/managing-ad-B1z/README.md

 <h3>Dealing with Account Lockouts</h3>
 <p>
-  Get logged into DC-1
+  Get logged into DC-1,

  Pick a random user account we created previously – User: bodi-voba

-Account Lockout Policy is not set in Active Directory,
+Account Lockout Policy is not set in Active Directory.

 To do so, type "gpmc.msc" in Run (Windows key + R or Search for "Run"), right-click an existing GPO and select Edit to modify it.